 The coat is very short but also quite thick and hard.
 Depending on the actual dog, a gray undercoat grows around

 the neck area although it cannot be seen.
 While black and brown are the more common colors, there is a pure white

 As mentioned, this breed has brown markings that cover the muzzle, front chest area, throat, legs, feet, above each eye, and on the tail.
 Brown markings qualify for show and professional breeding whereas white markings are considered a defect.

 While Doberman Pinscher dogs shed, the amount is only slight.
 With the hair being so short and tight, only occasional brushing is needed.
 Other than that, grooming of this breed would involve baths, ear cleaning, and trimming the nails as needed.

 Unfortunately, Doberman Pinschers are prone to a variety of health issues.

 Interestingly, white Doberman Pinscher dogs have the same genetic makeup as the white lions and tigers owned by the famous Las Vegas duo, Siegfried and Roy.

 Although some experts believe this gene puts white Dobermans at risk for other health problems to include mental instability, blindness, and deafness, other experts totally disagree, stating no concrete evidence exists to suggest adverse health concerns would develop.

-With this being a medium-sized dog with little shedding, it would be recommended that they be kept indoors, provided there is enough space for moving around and playing.
+With this breed being of medium-size and with little shedding, it is recommended that they be kept indoors, provided there is enough space for moving around and playing.